 has a state-dependent linear operator.
 Note that many other

 A via a matrix (other choices are matrix-free).

 Note that if $A$ is a constant, then it is sufficient to supply $A$ directly without an

 Note that the affine equation

 \[u^\prime = A(u,p,t)u + g(u,p,t)\]

-can be written as a linear form by extending the size of the system by one to have a constant term of 1, and extending
+can be written as a linear form by extending the size of the system by one to have a constant term of 1.
+This is done by extending

-A to have a new row containing the values of
+A to have a new column containing the values of

 g(u,p,t).
 In this way, these types of equations can be handled by these specialized integrators.